press kit • media coverage • radio play

 Anchored by Kevin McCloskey (vocals, guitar, mandolin, banjo, bass) and Mindy Murray (vocals, guitar, banjo, bass) with accompaniment by Marian Moran (tin whistle, low whistle, concertina, melodica) and Meagan Ratini (fiddle, Irish flute, tin whistle), their high energy music explores pervasive themes of hard-working people and social justice.

 River Drivers’ distinct flavor of music is a sum of its parts.
 Kevin McCloskey’s passion for songs portraying the plight of working men and women was kindled by a childhood of performing Irish standards with his father, Irish tenor Tommy McCloskey.
-The intensity he brings to his music was shaped by years with the hardcore punk band Wrong Answer.
+The intensity he brings to his music was shaped by years with a hardcore punk band.

 Mindy Murray’s works are infused with the music of the mountains and the miners, having witnessed firsthand the struggles of day-to-day life in Appalachia during medical school.
 Years later, she and daughter Meagan Ratini formed the duo Port Murray.
 Meagan herself fell into Irish music over many years of mastering instrument after instrument.
 She became further immersed while helping to run the New Jersey Folk Festival.